The Royce Fellowship

 All rising sophomores, juniors, and seniors who will be on campus for at least one full academic year are eligible for the Royce Fellowship Program.

 Students who have applied in previous years are welcome to submit applications for the same or a different proposal to the program.
 Previous applications have no bearing on the candidacy of a current applicant.
 United States’ citizenship is not a determinant of eligibility.

 Established in 1996 through the generosity of Charles Royce, a 1961 graduate of Brown University, the Royce Fellowship Program supports Brown University undergraduates as they carry out independent projects of their own design in locations across the United States and around the world.
 Along with funding, the program confers lifetime membership in the Society of Royce Fellows - a community of student scholars, faculty fellows, and Royce alumni that offers a forum for reflection, inquiry, and intellectual engagement within the university.

 The Royce Fellowship Program does not employ a baseline standard of academic achievement to determine eligibility: all students in good academic standing who will return to Brown for at least one full academic year are welcome to submit applications.
-Applicants who advance to the second round are required to submit an academic transcript, not for the grades received, but as evidence of the breadth and depth of scholarship pursued.
+Applicants are asked to submit an academic transcript, not for the grades received, but as evidence of the breadth and depth of scholarship pursued.

 The Royce Fellowship for Sport and Society